Ironhack-Archive/bcn-webdev-cheatsheet/snippets/heroku-module-3/readme.md

 - load a route that does a GET/POST to backend
 - test that there are no errors in the console
 - test you get the expected results from heroku (success, the seeded data or empty results)
+- after testing make sure you reset the settings in the heroku backend project AND in the `apiUrl` in `environment.ts`

+## deploy

+- commit everything
+- merge to master
+- push to `origin master` AND `heroku master`